joshholmes/registry/README.md

 ```

 Magenta at its heart is a message passing system between principals (devices, applications, users).
 Principals in
 the system create and consume messages.
-Messages use a system wide schema.
+Messages can follow a well known schema to enable interoperability between
+applications or use their own private custom message types.